jodevsa/wireguard-operator/README.md

 Currently the opeartor has only been tested on GKE; if you are facing any problems please open an issue or join our [slack channel](https://join.slack.com/t/wireguard-operator/shared_invite/zt-144xd8ufl-NvH_T82QA0lrP3q0ECTdYA)

 # Tested with
-- [x] IBM Cloud Kubernetes Service ( 2 worker nodes are required to be able to use k8s service of type `LoadBalancer`)
+- [x] IBM Cloud Kubernetes Service
 - [x] Google Kubernetes Engine
 - [ ] Amazon EKS
 - [ ] Azure Kubernetes Service